Why customer service excellence takes more than 140 characters

-Usually, customers only complain when they have a real problem that has damaged their experience and their motivation for complaining is to seek some acknowledgement or reparation.
-Customers will tend to take the path of least resistance to complain, particularly when faced with the choice between a 30-minute flute solo on a call centre telephone line or a 140-character post on Twitter.
+Usually, customers only complain when they have a real problem that has damaged their experience.
+Their motivation for complaining is to seek some acknowledgement or reparation.
+Customers will tend to take the path of least resistance to complain.
+This is particularly noticeable when faced with the choice between a 30-minute flute solo on a call centre telephone line or a 140-character post on Twitter.
 Unsurprisingly, many choose the latter.

-As the consumer takes their grievance to a public and instantly amplified social channel, the business goes into overdrive to manage their image and reputation, rather than unearthing the underlying imperfections in their service operation.
+Consumers are taking their grievance to a public and instantly amplified social channel.
+Businesses are having to go into overdrive to manage their image and reputation, rather than unearthing the underlying imperfections in their service operation.

 There is strong evidence to support the argument that customer complaints lodged through channels such as email, phone or even webchat, are done so more equitably and the emphasis for both the customer and the organisation is issue resolution and service improvement.
-And while research continues to support the ongoing trend towards multichannel service delivery, voice remains the channel of choice for the vast majority of customers.
+Research continues to support the ongoing trend towards multichannel service delivery.
+Despite this, voice remains the channel of choice for the vast majority of customers.

-Customer service is all about ensuring a high quality experience – an experience which is hard to control, starts long before anything has been bought, and which plays a significant role in customer loyalty.
-Today’s digital-savvy customers decide which supplier will receive their business, based on a wider number of factors than ever before, giving consideration to peer reviews, personalised offers and value-added advice before making their purchasing choice.
+Customer service is all about ensuring a high quality experience – an experience which is hard to control.
+It starts long before anything has been bought, and which plays a significant role in customer loyalty.
+Today’s digital-savvy customers decide which supplier will receive their business, based on a wider number of factors than ever before.
+They give consideration to peer reviews, personalised offers and value-added advice before making their purchasing choice.

-Predicting and understanding the customer journey has become the new holy grail of marketers, as brands seek to define what the perfect customer experience is and how to personalise the experience for each individual customer.
+Predicting and understanding the customer journey has become the new holy grail of marketers.
+Brands are seeking to define what the perfect customer experience is and how to personalise the experience for each individual customer.

-Consumer demand for omnichannel service means that handling complaints and issues via social media channels is important, but should be viewed with equal importance to email, webchat and good old-fashioned direct dialogue via the telephone or face-to-face.
+Consumer demand for omnichannel service means that handling complaints and issues via social media channels is important.
+However, it should be viewed with equal importance to email, webchat and good old-fashioned direct dialogue via the telephone or face-to-face.

-Winning customers who will recommend you and stay loyal means your brand must deliver its promise and live up to the expectations you’ve promoted about the customer experience.
+Winning customers who will recommend you and stay loyal means your brand must deliver its promise.
+It’s vital that it lives up to the expectations you’ve promoted about the customer experience.
 Social media is an important channel of communication, enabling service agents to be responsiveness and manage expectations about issue resolution.
 However, in the age of the customer, executives don’t decide how customer-centric their companies are – but their customers do.